Isaac-Lozano/Pesterchum-Lite/README.md

 Pesterchum-Lite
 ===============

 A lite version of the popular homestuck client Pesterchum made by ghostDunk.
-(This is not official... yet.)
+(This is not official)